cprnn/cprnn/readme.md

 </div>
 <br>

-📧 you can reach me on caroline.caprini@hotmail.com
+📧 you can reach me at caroline.caprini@hotmail.com

 my pfp is an artwork made by SimzArt!
 Check his work on simzart.tumblr.com 🔮